 Above all, the analysis report should focus on several key pointers under a certain business scenario.

-Let’s see here in examples.
+Let’s see some examples.

 Analysis Report Examples